Everything you need to know about bath lift chairs

 - Swivel bath lift chair

 - Easy to use and manoeuvre

 - Safe and secure carriage in and out of the bath

 - Cannot be removed from the bath for other bathers

 - Cannot be retracted for horizontal lying

-A bath lift chair is an ideal purchase for anyone who is struggling to bathe because of mobility issues.
+A bath lift demonstration bath lift chair is an ideal purchase for anyone who is struggling to bathe because of mobility issues.
 It helps to improve safety and independence and also allows those suffering from chronic pain to experience the soothing relaxation of warm water.
 This is a known healing benefit which is vital in treatment of many conditions and affords some welcome pain free relaxation time.
 The addition of whirlpool jets and soothing bath gels can be beneficial as treatment for muscle and joint pain which are often the causes of reduced mobility.
-Therefore, a bath lift chair is a welcome aid to recovery for many people, as well as a safe and secure method of bathing as we move on in life towards our mature years.
+Bath lift chairs are welcome for many people, as well as a safe and secure method of bathing as we move on in life towards our mature years.